ISISNeutronMuon/MDANSE/Doc/pages/H_gloss.rst

 5. **Utilize the Buttons:**
    - At the bottom of the Analysis window, you'll find several buttons:
-     - **Help:** Clicking this button opens the source code documentation for the relevant analysis class in an MDANSE window.
-This resource provides in-depth guidance on parameter settings, ideal for advanced users.
      - **Save:** Use the "Save" button to preserve the current analysis, including your configured options, into a Python script.
 This script can be executed from the command line, promoting reproducibility and automation.